 - Avoids impugning the reputation of colleagues for personal motives.

-- Reports to The CPC any unethical conduct by colleagues.
+- Reports to the CPC all unethical conduct by colleagues.

-- Enters into professional affiliations with others only if it is possible to maintain his/her professional integrity.
+- Enters into professional affiliations with others only if it is possible to maintain professional integrity.

-- Each pedorthist’s commitment to act with honesty and integrity is fundamental to the delivery of high quality, safe and professional services.
+- Honesty and integrity is fundamental to the delivery of the Member’s high quality, safe and professional services.

-- The pedorthic practitioner may only use those professional designations that he/she has duly earned and maintained in accordance with the regulations of the appropriate certifying and governing bodies.
+- Only uses those professional designations that have been earned and maintained in accordance with the regulations of the appropriate certifying and governing bodies.

-- The pedorthist must respect patients’ cultural, lifestyle, religious and ethical differences.
+- Respect the client’s cultural, lifestyle, religious and ethical differences.

-- Respects the right of a competent client to accept or reject any pedorthic care recommended.
-Pedorthists are required to indicate patient consent on their patient records.
+- Respects the right of a client to accept or reject any pedorthic care recommendations.

-- Knows and adheres to regulatory, legislative and service requirements.
+- Understands and adheres to provincial regulatory, legislative and service requirements.

-Certified pedorthic professionals who have dual health care practices are responsible for administering their practices as separate and distinct.
+The Certified Pedorthic Professionals who have dual health care practices are responsible for administering their practices as separate and distinct.

-- Inform the patient that the proposed treatment is outside the scope of the practice of pedorthics.
+- Inform the client that the proposed treatment is outside the Pedorthic Scope of Practice.

 - Ensure consent to treatment is fully informed, voluntarily given and properly documented.